nevanscott/uxui0120/_homework/information-architecture/responsive-sketch-1.md

 ---
-title: Sketch - Responsive Website Part 1
+title: Sketch - Responsive Website
 format: Practice
 assigned: 30
 due: 31
 ---

 Now that you are experts in Sketch, we want to push it one step further and understand the use of symbols in the context of a responsive website.
-This first part of the exercise is aimed at improving your sense of responsive and how can a design be adapted to different viewport sizes.
+This exercise is aimed at improving your sense of responsive design and how a design can be adapted to different viewport sizes.
+We also want to encourage you to understand design systems and style tiles.

  **Upload your final Sketch files** [to the Google Drive](https://drive.google.com/drive/folders/1ot3UZ30C5nak-KOUujMrGOz8XWagEW3X) in the "Completed Work" folder.